ZhenyingZhu/StudyNotes/multithread.markdown

 ## Deadlock
+Source: CTCI v5 Chapter 16

 4 condition
 - mutual exclusion
 - hold and wait
 - no preemption
 - circular wait

+## Process vs Thread
+Source: CTCI v5 Chapter 16.1

+Process is an instance of a program, and an entity of system resources.
+Need use files, pipes and sockets to communiate with other processes.

+A thread is an execution path in a process

 ## Resource
 Each thread has its own stack, but share heap

+Thread within a same process share the same memory space

 ## Semaphore
 A counter.
 When wait, counter-1; when release, counter+1.